takato1314/charts/CONTRIBUTING.md

 ## How to Contribute

 1. Fork this repository, develop, and test your changes.
+    - **Tips**: Use Git to [sparsly download the required chart](https://stackoverflow.com/a/52269934/3104587) [[1](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/)] only if you wish to locally develop and deploy some particular charts.
 2. Submit a pull request.

 ***NOTE***: To make the Pull Requests' (PRs) testing and merging process easier, please submit changes to multiple charts in separate PRs.